hilali-msc/intro-to-building-webapps/managing_data/create_forecast_data.md

   });
 ```

 As always, you will need to substitute in your own API key and the name of your AngularJS app, but otherwise you should have something similar in your own code.
+Once you have the basics of working with a particular API settled, it should become trivial to create these resources.